 Richard has also been a long-standing member of the Warby Street ‘gang’, having worked here for just under 30 years.
 Richard is a Welshman (although we don’t hold that against him!) and has had extensive experience in the UK and in Australia.
 His special interests are in cattle medicine and surgery and emergency animal diseases, of which he is a member of a select group of veterinarians involved in Australia’s emergency disease preparedness.
 Richard is also a farmer in his spare time, with a Guinea Fowl flock, cattle and Welsh Ponies.
 He also enjoys spending time with his family and most sports, live or on TV!

 Dr Tim Craig

 Tim graduated from the University of Sydney in 2004 and began work at Warby St in January 2005 as part of a rural scholarship program.
 He has had several stints with us interspersed with periods of chasing the snow around the world.
 He enjoys the challenges of small animal surgery and emergency cases even if by definition they happen out of hours.
-He's also responsible for this website, at least with a little help from his brother.
 When Tim isn't at work he is probably at the snow or else using another means of getting down a hill quickly!